jordanbell2357/jordanbell2357.github.io/writing/_posts/.ipynb_checkpoints/2023-01-18-category-of-sets-checkpoint.md

 >
 > $$(a,b) = \{\{a\},\{a,b\}\}.$$
 >
-> However convincing the motivation of this definition may be, we must
+> However convincing the motivation of this definition may be, we must still prove
 > that the result has the main property that an ordered pair must have to deserve its
 > name.
 We must show that if $$(a, b)$$ and $$(x, y)$$ are ordered pairs and if
 > $$(a,b)=(x,y)$$,